bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Not just the grey beards.
 I mean, you can also, you will use the new version.
-You will sync the Bitcoin core blockchain from scratch with the assume valid off and a bunch of things like that.
+You will sync the Bitcoin Core blockchain from scratch with the `AssumeValid` off and a bunch of things like that.
 So you know, at least whatever shenanigans they did, they didn't like, you know, if I run that thing in a new blockchain appears now, like, yeah, this is odd, but that that usually doesn't happen.

 ## Audience questions